Photo credit: Luc Desilets

 Renowned singer Sharon Azrieli has a rich and wide-ranging voice that allows her to interpret the great soprano roles as well as some mezzo roles, thus specifying her as Soprano Falcon.
 Sharon Azrieli’s magnificent soprano has been heard to great acclaim across the globe, from New York to Tokyo, and from Tel Aviv to her native Montreal.
 From her debut as Juliette (Roméo et Juliette) to recent portrayals of Gioconda (La Gioconda) and Nedda (I Pagliacci), Azrieli has been deemed “utterly charming” (Sarasota Herald Tribune) and praised for her “exceedingly beautiful voice, full of feeling” (Ha’aretz).

-Just released the Christmas CD "Gift of Joy" under the direction of Jonathan Monro with Time Warner as well as the CD album "Broadway" under the musical direction of Marvin Laird.
+In 2019, the Christmas CD "Gift of Joy" under the direction of Jonathan Monro with Time Warner was released as well as the CD album "Broadway" under the musical direction of Marvin Laird.

 Sharon made her Metropolitan Opera debut in November 2018, as the “highly credible and vivacious” (Arthur Kaptainis – Montreal Gazette) Sister Dolcina in Puccini’s Suor Angelica.
 In March 2019, she has performed with success the renowned Berlioz “Les Nuits D’Été” with the OCM.
 In May 2019, she sang a concert in Israel, with Ramat Gan Orchestra.
 Then in June 2019, she sang for the first time the role of Marcellina in Le Nozze Di Figaro of Mozart under the direction of Alexander Shelley at the National Arts Center in Ottawa and she was soloist at Domaine Forget in Seven tableaux from Song of Songs, Srul Irving Glick , August 2019 she was Liu in Turandot, with Marcello Giordani at Taormina Opera, Italy and in September at Polin Museum under the direction of Yoav Talm and she sang another concert: Seven tableaux from Song of Songs, S. I.Glick with Czech National Symphony, Prague under the direction of Steven Mercurio.